 Wednesday, in a historic moment, President Barack Obama came out for gay marriage in an interview with ABC News' Robin Roberts.
 President Obama would always say his views were "evolving" on gay marriage and gay rights, but it always seemed more like he was waiting on the public to "evolve."
 Under his administration he watched as the political environment became more favorable towards things like ending Don't Ask, Don't Tell in the military (which Obama did) and fighting the Defense of Marriage Act (DOMA), which under the Obama Administration the Department of Justice does not defend.
 And for the criticism that has come on the left, that Obama's words could have been stronger, as he's still left marriage up to the states, there's no denying the historic nature of this.

 A federal judge in Florida declared President Obama's healthcare reform was "unconstitutional" because of something-something.
 It really doesn't matter.
 This was part of about 26 random state lawsuits against the bill ever since it became law.
 (The Federal government has argued that state's cannot just sue this thing away, but the ruling will get bumped up to the Supreme Court, so that should be fun.)
 I think the judge was arguing the landmark legislation wasn't legal because folks would have to sign on for the health insurance program in 2014, via the "individual mandate."
-Of course, based on this logic, folks should be able to declare their car insurance payments unconstitutional, but, believe me, if the government didn't require car insurance, a whole lot of people would be using that $50 to $100 per month State Farm payment playing online bingo and/or beer.
+Of course, based on this logic, folks should be able to declare their car insurance payments unconstitutional, but, believe me, if the government didn't require car insurance, a whole lot of people would be using that $50 to $100 per month for their State Farm payments or beer.
 But MANDATE!
 STATES RIGHTS!
 OBAMA-SCARE!
 FLORIDA!
 ALL-CAPS!
 (TheLoop21.com)

 And that's not just for folks who have been unemployed since 2009 or longer, but folks who became unemployed this year and have now used up their 26 months of state-funded unemployment.
 In my latest post for The Loop 21, it doesn't matter if you've only been working for a year or 30 years, paying into the system.
 Your pain will be met with the indifference that only comes when perserving Bush Era tax cuts is more important than making sure people don't spend their Christmas holiday in a dark house (if they have house) with an empty fridge (if they still own a fridge).